pnovotnak/ohm/README.md

 1. A [NextDNS](https://nextdns.com/) account (free).
    1. Add a NextDNS configuration profile for yourself.
+      1. Enable query logging (`Settings` -> `Logs`).
+Ohm uses these logs to function.
+         1. You may disable `Log clients IPs` if you like, and retention can be dropped to 1h.
-      1. Create a `Denylist` entry for each site you wish to block.
+      2. Create a `Denylist` entry for each site you wish to block.
-      2. Note your profile's ID.
+      3. Note your profile's ID.
 This can be found in the URL when configuring your profile or from the `Setup` page.
-      3. Retrieve your API token from your Account page.
+      4. Retrieve your API token from your `Account` page.
 2. A [Fly.io](https://fly.io/) account (also free).
    1. Configure any device (computer, phone etc.) That you'd like to use Ohm with to use the NextDNS profile created above.